nalgeon/redka/README.md

 <img alt="Redka" src="logo.svg" height="80" align="center">

-Redka aims to reimplement the core parts of Redis with SQLite, while remaining compatible with Redis API.
+Redka aims to reimplement the core parts of Redis with SQL, while remaining compatible with Redis API.

 Notable features:

--   Data does not have to fit in RAM.
+-   Data doesn't have to fit in RAM.
--   ACID transactions.
+-   Supports ACID transactions.
--   SQL views for better introspection and reporting.
+-   SQL views for easier analysis and reporting.
+-   Works with both SQLite and PostgreSQL (coming v0.6.0) backends.
--   Both in-process (Go API) and standalone (RESP) servers.
+-   Runs in-process (Go API) or as a standalone server.
--   Redis-compatible commands and wire protocol.
+-   Redis-compatible commands and wire protocol (RESP).

 Redka is [functionally ready](docs/roadmap.md) for 1.0.
 Feel free to try it in non-critical production scenarios and provide feedback in the issues.

+## Use cases

+Here are some situations where Redka might be helpful:

+_Embedded cache for Go applications_.
+If your Go app already uses SQLite or just needs a simple, built-in key-value store, Redka is a natural fit.
+It gives you Redis-like features without the hassle of running a separate server.
+The cache persists across application restarts, and backup is as easy as copying a file.

+_Lightweight testing environment_.
+Your app uses Redis in production, but setting up a Redis server for local development or integration tests can be a hassle.
+Redka, when used with an in-memory SQLite database, gives you a fast alternative with complete isolation for each test run.

+_Postgres-first data structures_.
+If you prefer to use PostgreSQL for everything but need Redis-like data structures (like lists and sorted sets), Redka can use your existing database as the backend.
+This way, you can manage both relational data and specialized data structures with the same tools and transactional guarantees.

 ## Commands